Frederick William Hedges: First World War

-On the outbreak of the First World War, Hedges volunteered for the British Army and was posted as a rifleman to the 9th (County of London) Battalion, London Regiment (Queen Victoria's Rifles).
-The regiment was part of the 13th Infantry Brigade, 5th Division, and in November 1914, it was sent to the Western Front in France where it served for several months, including during the First Battle of Ypres.
+On the outbreak of the First World War in August 1914, Hedges volunteered for the British Army and was posted as a rifleman to the 9th (County of London) Battalion, London Regiment (Queen Victoria's Rifles), with whom he would serve for the next few months.
+His service number at this point was 2182.
+The battalion was part of the 13th Infantry Brigade, 5th Division, and, in November 1914, it was sent to the Western Front in France where it served for several months, including during the First Battle of Ypres.
 Hedges suffered frostbite and was evacuated to England in January 1915 for treatment.
 He had recovered within a couple of months and returned to the London Regiment.

 Hedges was commissioned into the Bedfordshire Regiment in July 1915 and after a period of training at Felixstowe, served as a musketry instructor for several months in England.
-However, in September 1916, he returned to the Western Front, this time to 6th Battalion, Bedfordshire Regiment.
-He fought in the Battle of the Ancre in November 1916 and in the Battle of Arras the following year, during which he was wounded in the hand.
+However, in September 1916, he returned to the Western Front, this time to the 6th (Service) Battalion, Bedfordshire Regiment.
+He fought in the Battle of the Ancre in November 1916 and in the Battle of Arras the following year, during which he was wounded in the right hand.
 After a period of treatment at Rouen, he was sent to England for further medical care at Portsmouth and then at Osbourne House at the Isle of Wight.

-Hedges did not return to the frontlines until September 1918, having served briefly as a machinegun instructor on recovering from his wounds.
-Promoted to full lieutenant, he was attached to the 6th Battalion, The Northamptonshire Regiment, as his original unit had been disbanded.
+Hedges, by now a lieutenant (having been promoted to that rank in July 1917), did not return to the frontlines until September 1918, having served briefly as a machine gun instructor on recovering from his wounds.
+He was attached to the 6th Battalion, The Northamptonshire Regiment, as his original unit, the 6th Bedfords, had been disbanded.
 On 24 October 1918, the battalion was involved in the Battle of the Selle.
-Leading a company of the battalion near the village of Hecq, northeast of Bousies, Hedges, with another soldier, captured two machinegun posts that were holding up the advance.
+Leading a company of the battalion near the village of Hecq, northeast of Bousies, Hedges, with his NCO, Sjt Fred Gibson, captured two machinegun posts that were holding up the advance.
+They took 14 prisoners.
 A few days later, during an engagement in the Mormal Forest, he was wounded in the head and shoulder.
 He was evacuated to England for treatment on 8 November 1918.

 For his actions on 24 October he was awarded the Victoria Cross (VC).
 The VC, instituted in 1856, was the highest award for valour that could be bestowed on a soldier of the British Empire.
 The citation for Hedge's VC read:

+Sergeant F. Gibson was awarded the Distinguished Conduct Medal for his role in accompanying Hedges.

 Following his recovery, he received his VC in a ceremony at Buckingham Palace on 15 May 1919.
 The next month, he was placed in command of a prisoner of war camp in Guildford.
 Not long afterwards, he married his fiancée, Mollie née Kenworthy, in Hounslow, Middlesex.
 In late September, he was injured in a motorbike accident and suffered a fractured leg.
 He was discharged from the British Army before the end of the year.